Easter 2020: April 12, 9:00 & 10:30am

 This unusual season has many people looking for answers to life’s deepest questions and wondering if there is any hope.
 In the week leading up to Easter, we're going to show them how Christ has impacted our lives.
 Click to learn how!#JesusChangedMyLife

 In Our Building: Incarnational (in-the-flesh) in-person corporate worship is the ideal.
 It always has been.
 Even though a more full expression of “one body” isn’t possible for all of us yet, some of us are ready and able to begin blazing the trail as we take some measured steps toward that day.
 Beginning June 14th we’ll have one live, in-person whole family worship service at 10:00am in our building.
 It will be in full compliance with government recommendations as well as the advice of medical professionals we’ve consulted.
 More information on the specifics of that to come so keep your eyes open.
 Space will be limited.
 We plan to add other times as necessary.
-RSVP for the 14th now!
+RSVP for a service below!

 In Community: Some of us aren’t ready for that kind of gathering but are able to take a different “in-person” step.
 A few of us are ready for the larger gathering but realize we’re in perfect position to host an in-person gathering for our community group or neighbors in our backyard, on a patio, or even in our home.
 For the foreseeable future, we’re planning to continue to produce an online gathering that is identical in content to the service in our building but filmed with these gatherings in mind.
 This could be an unbelievably strategic way to “be Doxology” on location in your neighborhood.